Supersedes 445 FW 2, 06/19/06

 (6) Upon arrival at the destination, the Service officers and prisoner must remain seated until all other deplaning passengers have left the aircraft.

 For information on the specific content of this chapter, contact the Office of Law Enforcement.
-For additional information regarding this Web page, contact Krista Holloway in the Division of Policy and Directives Management, at Krista_Holloway@fws.gov.
+For additional information regarding this Web page, contact Krista Bibb in the Division of Policy and Directives Management, at Krista_Bibb@fws.gov.